 On March 12, 2020, the FASB issued an accounting standard that provides temporary optional guidance to ease the potential burden in accounting for reference rate reform.
 The standard allows us to account for certain contract modifications that result from the discontinuation of the London Inter-Bank Offered Rate ("LIBOR") or another reference rate as a continuation of the existing contract without additional analysis.
-This standard may be elected and applied prospectively over time from March 12, 2020 through December 31, 2022 as reference rate reform activities occur.
+This standard was set to expire on December 31, 2022 but was extended to December 31, 2024, after which application of the guidance will no longer be permitted.
+During this period, this standard may be elected and applied prospectively as reference reforms occur.